SchoolOfCode/bc13_w11d1_workshop_frontend_only_deployment-room-48-fas-arroj-cami-sophie/README.md

 Practice taking turns to explain the answers to these questions:
  - What is Netlify?
+ Ans: An application that allows you to deploy a site.

  - What problems does Netlify solve?
+ Ans: Don't need to run your site on localhost on your computer.
+Can become more accessible.

  - When would you use it?
+ Ans: When working on a team and want to share progress with client you can just share a link instead of all the files.

  - When would you not use it?
+ Ans: When working solo or on work that you don't want to share we anyone.

  - What are some alternatives/competitors to Netlify?
 (Just to know what else is out there.)
+ Ans: 1.
+Cloudflare CDN, 2.
+Pantheon, 3.
+G2 Deals, 4.
+AWS CloudFront, 5.
+Webflow

 2. Initialise your React app with Create React App.
  - It can just be the standard "Hello World" boilerplate.